jakedent/TLE-Converter/README.md

 # TLE-Converter
-CLI code for the TLE Converter (Flask) at https://tleconverter.com.
+Code for the TLE Converter (Flask) at https://tleconverter.com.

 Dependencies:
    1. pyephem